avokrado/energy-insights/README.md

 npm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+Your application should be available at `http://localhost:5173`.

 ## Project Structure